learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. What is the use of setInterval?
+## Q 10.13.
+What is the use of setInterval?

 The `setInterval()` method is used to call a function or evaluates an expression at specified intervals (in milliseconds).
 The `setInterval()` method continues calling the function until `clearInterval()` is called, or the window is closed.